Public Member Functions | Protected Member Functions | Static Protected Member Functions | Protected Attributes

 class Polynomials::Polynomial< number >

-Base class for all 1D polynomials.
+Base class for all 1d polynomials.
 A polynomial is represented in this class by its coefficients, which are set through the constructor or by derived classes.
-Evaluation of a polynomial happens through the Horner scheme which provides both numerical stability and a minimal number of numerical operations.

 Constructor & Destructor Documentation